vfarcic/devops26/manuscript/06-env.md

 * Create new **AKS** cluster: [aks-jx.sh](https://gist.github.com/6e01717c398a5d034ebe05b195514060)
 * Use an **existing** cluster: [install.sh](https://gist.github.com/3dd5592dc5d582ceeb68fb3c1cc59233)

 No matter whether you spin up a new cluster or you're reusing the one from before, it might be a good idea to update `jx`.
-The project usually makes quite a few releases every day and you might beneefit from a bug fix or a new feature introduced since the release you're currently running.
+The project usually makes quite a few releases every day and you might benefit from a bug fix or a new feature introduced since the release you're currently running.

 ```bash
 jx version